Zesster/SeatShuffle/QUICK_START.md

 2. **Drop it** on another position in the grid
 3. The desks will swap positions

-### Remove a Desk
+### Remove a Desk or Teacher Desk
-1. **Double-click** on an empty desk
+1. Look for the **✕** icon in the top-right corner of an empty desk or teacher desk
+2. **Click the ✕** to remove it
-2. The desk will be removed from the grid
+3. The element will be removed from the grid
-3. (Note: You cannot remove a desk with a student on it - remove the student first)
+4. (Note: Desks with students show the ✕ in the top-left to remove the student)

 ### Swap Two Students
 1. **Drag a student** from one desk